sahinakkaya/sahinakkaya.dev/about.markdown

 permalink: /about/
 ---

 Hi, my name is **Şahin Akkaya**.
-I am a 4th year student studying Computer Engineering at [ITU][itu].
+I am a Computer Engineer graduated from [ITU][itu].
 I am a Free Software enthusiast, Python lover and perfectionist.
 I like to tinker things until they are *just right*.
 I also believe there is no such thing as perfect so I never stop.
 I will do my best to make things better and I love doing it so far.

 > Roses are red \\
 Violets are blue \\